 WordPress is a popular content management system (CMS) that offers an affordable way to establish a one-of-a-kind online presence.
 In this post, I’ll outline how to build a WordPress website the easy way.

 While many people associate WordPress primarily with blogging, it’s also a great choice for building a small business website.
-In fact, WordPress powers 30 percent of all websites currently online — from lifestyle blogs to the biggest news sites.
+In fact, WordPress powers 43% of all websites currently online — from lifestyle blogs to the biggest news sites.

-If you’ve decided to build your website with WordPress, you’re in good company — 30 percent of the sites on the internet are built on WordPress.
+If you’ve decided to build your website with WordPress, you’re in good company — the world loves WordPress.

 Install Managed WordPress.